Goiswintha: Biography

-Goiswintha was initially the wife of Athanagild (r.554-567), and following his death in 567, he was succeeded by King Liuva, Liuva died prematurly in 571 or 573, and was succeeded by King Liuvigild, who then married Goiswintha for political status.
+Goiswintha was initially the wife of Athanagild (r.554-567).
+From this marriage, she was the mother of two daughters — Brunhilda and Galswintha — who were married to two Merovingian brother-kings: Sigebert I of Austrasia and Chilperic, king of the Neustrian Franks.
+Athanagild died in 567 and was succeeded by King Liuva.
+Liuva died prematurly in 571 or 573, and was succeeded by King Liuvigild, who then married Goiswintha for political status.
 After this marriage, Goiswintha became step-mother to Hermenegild and Reccared, King Liuvigild's sons from a previous, unknown wife.

-Gregory of Tours described Goiswintha as having a cataract that physically reflected that "her eye-lids lost sense which had long before departed from her mind."

 Goiswintha was an influential personality in the royal court.
 In 579, her stepson Hermenegild married her granddaughter Ingund, daughter of Goiswintha's daughter Brunhilda by the Frankish king Sigebert I. As Queen, it fell to Goiswintha to welcome the young bride to court, and reportedly Goiswintha was at first very kind to the young princess.
 However, she was determined that Ingund should be re-baptized in the Arian faith.
-Ingund, firmly refused.
+Ingund firmly refused.
 According to Gregory of Tours: "the Queen lost her temper completely" and "seized the girl by her hair and threw her to the ground: then she kicked her until she was covered with blood, had her stripped naked and ordered her to be thrown into the baptismal pool".

+Gregory of Tours provides the only physical description of Goiswintha.
+He says she had a cataract that physically reflected that "her eye-lids lost the sense which had long before departed from her mind".
+Though this is the only written description ever given, it should be understood more as a reflection of Gregory of Tours’ opinion of her rather than a completely verifiable physical attribute.